BardicDefense/purple-hack/README.md

 **Good conditions:** In favorable conditions, with decent wood and a relatively dry campsite, fire-building automatically succeeds.

-**Bad conditions:** In more troublesome circumstances, getting a fire going requires a Daunting (11+) check, though "Dwarves can make a fire almost anywhere out of almost anything, wind or no wind" and will automatically succeed.
+**Bad conditions:** In more troublesome circumstances, getting a fire going may require a Survival check with a +2 bonus, though "Dwarves can make a fire almost anywhere out of almost anything, wind or no wind" and will automatically succeed.
 However, the referee may reduce the chance of success to account for extreme cold or damp.

 ### Cooking

 Given a fire, cooking pots, and ingredients (e.g., foraged food, fresh rations, hunted game), someone may cook a meal.
-The cook must make a Daunting (11+) cooking skill check.
+The cook must make a Survival Skill Check.
 (Eating trail food does not give any bonuses to Con checks required to rest.)

 **If the check succeeds:** An especially tasty dish is produced.
 All who eat the meal gain a bonus to any Con checks required to rest: +1 for meals made with poor ingredients, +2 for meals made with common ingredients, and +3 for meals made with fancy ingredients.

 **If the check fails:** A palatable but not exemplary dish is produced.
-On a natural 1, the cook must make a Daunting (11+) saving throw or produce a ruined and utterly inedible meal, wasting the ingredients used.
+On a natural 1, the cook must make a saving throw against a Target of 11 or produce a ruined and utterly inedible meal, wasting the ingredients used.

 ### Camaraderie

 Time spent around the fireside with one's companions may lift the spirits and induce restful sleep.
 A character may attempt to entertain with music, song, stirring tales, jokes, and so forth.
-The entertainer should make a Daunting (11+) check.
+The entertainer should make a Performance Skill Check.

 **If the check succeeds:** All characters gain a +1 bonus to any Con checks required to rest.

 **If the check fails:** The attempt to entertain falls flat.
-On a natural 1, the entertainer must make a Daunting (11+) saving throw or incur ridicule and discord, incurring a -1 penalty to any Con checks required to rest.
+On a natural 1, the entertainer must make a saving throw against a Target of 11 or incur ridicule and discord, incurring a -1 penalty to any Con checks required to rest.

 ### Rest Checks